-Feature Description Network protocol support All platforms of InterBase support TCP/IP InterBase servers and clients for Windows support Net- BEUI/named pipes SQL-92 entry-level conformance ANSI standard SQL, available through an Interactive SQL tool and Embarcadero desktop applications.
+Feature Description Network protocol support All platforms of InterBase support TCP/IP InterBase servers and clients for Windows support NetBEUI/named pipes SQL-92 entry-level conformance ANSI standard SQL, available through an Interactive SQL tool and Embarcadero desktop applications.
 Simultaneous access to multiple databases One application can access many databases at the same time. multigenerational architecture Server maintains older versions of records (as needed) so that transactions can see a consistent view of data.
-Optimistic row-level locking Server locks only the individual records that a client up- dates, instead of locking an entire database page.
+Optimistic row-level locking Server locks only the individual records that a client updates, instead of locking an entire database page.
 Query optimization Server optimizes queries automatically, or you can manually specify a query plan.
-Blob data type and Blob filters Dynamically sizeable data types that can contain unformat- ted data such as graphics and text.
-Declarative referential integrity Automatic enforcement of cross-table relationships (be- tween FOREIGN and PRIMARY KEY constraints).
+Blob data type and Blob filters Dynamically sizeable data types that can contain unformatted data such as graphics and text.
+Declarative referential integrity Automatic enforcement of cross-table relationships (between FOREIGN and PRIMARY KEY constraints).
 Stored procedures Programmatic elements in the database for advanced queries and data manipulation actions.
 Triggers Self-contained program modules that are activated when data in a specific table is inserted, updated, or deleted.
-Event alerters Messages passed from the database to an application; en- ables applications to receive asynchronous notification of database changes.
+Event alerters Messages passed from the database to an application; enables applications to receive asynchronous notification of database changes.
 Updatable views Views can reflect data changes as they occur.
 User-defined functions (UDFs) Program modules that run on the server.
+Outer joins Relational construct between two tables that enables complex operations.
+Explicit transaction management Full control of transaction start, commit, and rollback, including named transactions.